 Full disclosure: I did this project after watching an Instagram video tutorial from Jessica Jelly over at @the_rusticpallet.
-Definitely go check her out because she is the DIY #queen.
 But I wanted to share my experience here with you guys, including a few tips and tricks I learned along the way that might make things easier for you!
+As of January 2019, I changed up the brick into a german schmear look, so I’ll describe that below for you too!

 Full disclosure 2: This is NOT a one day gig – it’s not even a weekend gig.
 You probably need 3 days minimum because there is a lot of drying time involve between steps.